 At the reporting date, the Group's exposure to listed equity securities at fair value includes both equity securities at FVOCI and FVTPL.
-An increase or decrease of 5% on the Qatar Exchange (QE) index would have an impact of approximately QR 10 thousand (2022: QR 10 thousand) on the consolidated income statement in respect of financial assets at fair value through profit or loss.
-In respect of equity securities at FVOCI, an increase or decrease of 5% on the QE index would have an impact of approximately QR 100 million (2022: QR 100 million) on the consolidated statement of changes in equity.
+An increase or decrease of 5% on the Qatar Exchange (QE) index would have an impact of approximately QR nil (2023: QR 10 thousand) on the consolidated income statement in respect of financial assets at fair value through profit or loss.
+In respect of equity securities at FVOCI, an increase or decrease of 5% on the QE index would have an impact of approximately QR 93 million (2023: QR 100 million) on the consolidated statement of changes in equity.